See Also: Complete CV

 - The Blackwell Companion to Rawls.
 Wiley-Blackwell Publishing, 2014.
 Collection of original essays co-edited and introduced with Jon Mandle.

 - The Rawls Lexicon.
-Cambridge University Press, forthcoming.
+Cambridge University Press, 2015.
 A comprehensive reference for Rawls scholars co-edited with Jon Mandle.

 - Coercion and the State.
 Springer Publishing, 2008.
 Collection of original essays co-edited with Walter Riker.